Title

 The amendment to Act No. 2427 allows minors aged 18 and above in the Philippines to enter into life, health, and accident insurance contracts, with the ability to borrow money from the insurance company using the policy as collateral.

-• The insurance contract must be taken on the minor’s own life.
+• The insurance must be taken on the minor’s own life.

-• The minor’s immediate family members, specifically the minor's father, mother, husband, wife, child, brother, or sister.
+• The beneficiary must be limited to the minor’s estate or any of the following: the minor’s father, mother, husband, wife, child, brother or sister.

 • The insured minor may borrow money from the insurance company.

-• The loan amount cannot exceed the cash surrender value of the insurance policy.
+• The borrowed amount must not exceed the cash surrender value of the policy.

 Analyze Cases Smarter, Faster